muyangshi/GPD_ScaleMixture/GPDnotebook.md

 ## Nov.
 11 Tuesday Meeting with Ben/Likun/Mark

 Notes:
+- Finish coding up (separate) draw observe and miss for $Z_t$
 - Fix $\gamma_k$ at truth and re-run the chain, see if $\phi_k$ still under estimates
 - Profile (marginal) likelihood for each $\phi_k$ to see if the likelihood is uni-modal
+- Likun: shifted Pareto with Laplace nugget term is also 1D integral

 To Talk: